London Scottish F.C.: Professional era (1996–2020)

 Scottish turned professional in 1996.
 Tony Tiarks bought the club for £500,000 in 1996.

 In the summer of 1998 Scottish, co-tenants of Richmond at the Athletic Ground, were promoted to the top division via a play-off, and Tiarks forced through an ill-fated groundshare with Harlequins and London Broncos at the Stoop Memorial Ground.

 In the 1998–99 season, Scottish made their only appearance in the English Premiership.
 Under coach John Steele, and despite limited resources, the team finished 12th out of 14 teams, which would have saved them from relegation had they not fallen into administration at the season's end.
 Notable wins that season included: versus Bath (13–11), Saracens (24–7) and Newcastle Falcons (27–17).
-That season's squad included Scottish international stars Ronnie Eriksson, Simon Holmes and Derrick Lee, Australians Simon Fenn and Eddie Jones, and the South African Jannie de Beer.
+That season's squad included Scottish international stars Ronnie Eriksson, Simon Holmes and Derrick Lee, Australians Seán Childs, Simon Fenn and Eddie Jones, and the South African Jannie de Beer.

 Midway through the 1998–1999 season, Tiarks became disillusioned and discussed selling Scottish's place in the Premiership to second-division Bristol.
 He bailed out in the summer of 1999.
 The professional club London Scottish Rugby was placed into administration in 1999 and nominally merged into London Irish (who moved their games to the Stoop) along with Richmond, who were also placed into administration.

 The original amateur club rejoined the RFU leagues at the bottom of the pyramid after effectively having been relegated nine divisions by the RFU.
 The club progressed back up through seven divisions in 10 seasons to RFU Championship for the 2011–12 season.